yeslogic/prince-docs/docs/installing.md

 You will need to add the appropriate command to your shell's configuration or startup file.
 See your distribution or shell's documentation for how to do this.

-Prince is now ready to use - to run Prince on MacOS, enter the `prince` command on the command line - for details please see the [Command-line Reference](command-line.md#command-line).
-[Your First Document](first-doc.md#first-doc) will walk you through generating your first PDF document.

 For the layout of a Prince installation on MacOS, see the [MacOS installation layout](#macos-installation-layout) section.

-For information about using Prince from PHP, Java, .NET, and other server frameworks you will need to install one or more [Prince wrappers](/doc/server-integration/#prince-wrappers).
-See [Server Integration](server-integration.md) for installation and usage information.

 ### Installing Prince on Linux/FreeBSD